Unit 2 Economic Thinkers & Theories

 → A boom is a binge that leaves an economy full of devalued capital.

-8 Core Economic Thinkers
+8 Core Thinkers Tasks HANDOUT

 6 → For portfolio marks, individually read the Food Security Briefing and connect your thinker's core ideas to the issue by following the instructions below.